 Current assets less due from affiliates divided by current liabilities.
-"Current assets" includes any long-term investments that can be converted to cash within 24 hours without significant penalty (i.e. greater than 20%).
+Current assets may include any long-term investments that can be converted to cash within 24 hours without significant penalty (i.e., greater than 20%).

 Other Assets deemed restricted by AHCCCS are excluded from this ratio.
 See the AHCCCS Financial Reporting Guide for more information.